Popular Indigenous Council of Oaxaca "Ricardo Flores Magón": Community Organizing

-Alleged harassment
+Harassment

 Since its inception in the 1980s the CIPO-RFM has reported experiencing varying levels of harassment and persecution by officials within Oaxaca government and by paramilitaries they suspect of being associated with the Oaxacan state government.
 Members of CIPO-RFM have by their own account faced public defamation, ransacked homes and threats of death.
-Several high-profile members of CIPO-RFM now live abroad as political refugees, after having to flee Mexico due to persecution, including allegations of death threats and assassination attempts against them.
+Several high-profile members of CIPO-RFM now live abroad as political refugees, after having to flee Mexico due to persecution, including death threats and assassination attempts against them.
 Exiles include Raúl Gatica, one of the original founding members of CIPO-RFM.
 Gatica fled Mexico following persecution, including threats upon his life, and has been living in Canada since 2005.
 The Mexican government has also tried to deny resources to CIPO-RFM communities in the hope of starving them out.

 Current status

-As of September 2006 the membership of CIPO-RFM involves representation from 26 different, mainly indigenous, communities including Chatino, Mixtec, Chinantec, Cuicatec, Zapotec, Mixe, and Trique peoples, and membership numbers total approximately 2000 activists.
-Though most of the membership of CIPO-RFM is of indigenous origin the organization is also open to non-indigenous people, both from Mexico and abroad, and is supportive of broader grassroots progressive social movements and struggles throughout the world.
-The ideas of Ricardo Flores Magon have found followers among indigenous leaders, such as Tomas Cruz Lorenzo, a Chatino leader.
+As of September 2006 the membership of CIPO-RFM involves representation from 26 different, mainly Indigenous, communities including Chatino, Mixtec, Chinantec, Cuicatec, Zapotec, Mixe, and Trique peoples, and membership numbers total approximately 2000 activists.
+Though most of the membership of CIPO-RFM is of Indigenous origin the organization is also open to non-Indigenous people, both from Mexico and abroad, and is supportive of broader grassroots progressive social movements and struggles throughout the world.
+The ideas of Ricardo Flores Magon have found followers among Indigenous leaders, such as Tomas Cruz Lorenzo, a Chatino leader.